Akm1923/Real-Time-Unauthorized-Construction-Detection-and-Area-Assessment-Using-Drones-main/README.md

 Real-time monitoring of unauthorized construction in urban and rural areas.
 Compliance checks for building regulations.
 Land management and resource planning.
-Demo
-📹 Watch the Project Demo on YouTube